Photo Gallery

 Hawker-Siddeley Harrier GR.3

-The Harrier GR.3 is This GR.3, serial number XV804, was crippled after a crash landing in October 1977 but continued to serve as a ground instructional airframe until 2012 when all British Harriers were given up as surplus.
+This GR.3, serial number XV804, was crippled after a crash landing in October 1977 but continued to serve as a ground instructional airframe until 2012 when all British Harriers were given up as surplus.

 British Aerospace Sea Harrier FA.2